young-geng/brc_cql_example/README.md

 ```

-### Copy the Container and Job Script to BRC
+### Copy the Container and Slurm Job Script to BRC
 First ssh into the BRC DTN node, and create the project directory.
 ```
 cd /global/scratch/users/<YOUR BRC USER NAME>
 mkdir brc_cql_example
 ```

-Then use scp to copy the job scripts and container to BRC.
+Then use scp to copy the job script and container to BRC.
 ```
-scp ./code_img.sif ./job_script.sh ./advanced_job_script.sh \
+scp ./code_img.sif ./launch_sweep.sh \
     <YOUR BRC USER NAME>@dtn.brc.berkeley.edu:/global/scratch/users/<YOUR BRC USER NAME>/brc_cql_example/
 ```

-### Launch the job
+### Launch the Hyperparmeter Sweep Job
 We provide an example job script that launches a hyperparameter sweep of 12 configurations on 4 GPUs.
 The job script
 uses a combination of slurm array job and GNU parallel to evenly distributed hyperparameter configurations
 to 4 array tasks, with each array task running 3 configurations in parallel.
 To launch the hyperparmeter